Digital Humanities and Computational Social Sciences

 - 11.50 – 12.10: Coffee Break

-- 12.10 – 12.40: Tom Lansdall-Welfare (Post-doctoral Researcher in Machine Learning, University of Bristol) — “Analysis of Textual Time Series”
+- 12.10 – 12.40: Tom Lansdall-Welfare (Postdoctoral Researcher in Machine Learning, University of Bristol) — “Large-scale Automated Content Analysis”

 - 12.40 – 13.20: James W. Pennebaker (Regents Centennial Professor of Psychology, University of Texas) — The development of a word counting method to better understand texts, people, and cultures: LIWC